+We contend that the bottleneck of trajectory prediction in autonomous driving lies in the model's capacity to anticipate complex scene evolutions and potential agent interactions.
+Existing distillation paradigms~\cite{liu2025dsdrive, hegde2025distilling} typically employ teachers that share the same observation space as the student.
+Consequently, these teachers fail to provide insights beyond the student's own perceptual limits, offering little more than saturated guidance.
+To transcend this limitation, we introduce an oracle teacher with access to privileged future information.

+By conditioning on observations from the subsequent $T$ seconds ($\mathcal{O}_{t+1}, \dots, \mathcal{O}_{t+T-1}$), the teacher can capture the actual spatio-temporal evolution of the scene, establishing a stronger temporal upper bound that surpasses the student’s perceptual horizon.
+The essence of our future-informed trajectory distillation lies in enabling the student model to internalize the future-aware insights encapsulated within the oracle teacher.
+Crucially, this mechanism preserves a fair evaluation setting, as the student remains strictly confined to current observations during both training and inference.
+To further bolster the teacher's predictive quality, we implement a progressive coarse-to-fine refinement strategy:

-During the training of the oracle teacher, we employ a sampling-based strategy to jointly optimize both trajectory modeling schemes.
-This enables the model to learn coarse and fine-grained predictions simultaneously.
+where $W_t^{c}$ and $W_t^{f}$ denote coarse and refined trajectory sequences, respectively.
+During training, a joint sampling-based strategy is employed to optimize both schemes, empowering the teacher model to simultaneously capture both coarse and fine-grained trajectory representations.

-\paragraph{Coarse-to-Fine Trajectory Refinement.} We feed the coarse trajectories generated by the oracle teacher back into the model to facilitate iterative trajectory refinement.
-Leveraging its global perception of future information, the oracle teacher rectifies candidate trajectories for spatio-temporal consistency, yielding smoother and physically plausible optimized paths.
+\paragraph{Coarse-to-Fine Trajectory Refinement.} We feed the oracle teacher's coarse trajectories back into the model for iterative refinement.
+Leveraging future-aware perception, the oracle teacher rectifies candidate trajectories for spatio-temporal consistency, yielding smoother and physically plausible optimized paths.
 This recursive generate-refine process effectively simulates the progressive trajectory evolution under oracle guidance.
-Accordingly, to provide the student model with more accurate trajectory candidates, we include the hidden states and logits corresponding to both coarse and fine-grained trajectories into the candidate sets $\mathcal{S}_h = \left\{ \mathbf{h}_{\text{c}}, \mathbf{h}_{\text{f}} \right\}$, $\mathcal{S}_l = \left\{ \mathbf{l}_{\text{c}}, \mathbf{l}_{\text{f}} \right\}$, respectively.
-This strategy enables the student to effectively inherit the nuanced corrective reasoning capabilities of the oracle teacher.
+To help the student inherit these future-informed priors, we include hidden states and logits from both coarse and fine-grained trajectories in the candidate sets $\mathcal{S}_h = \left\{ \mathbf{h}_{\text{c}}, \mathbf{h}_{\text{f}} \right\}$ and $\mathcal{S}_l = \left\{ \mathbf{l}_{\text{c}}, \mathbf{l}_{\text{f}} \right\}$, respectively.
+This strategy allows the student to effectively internalize the nuanced corrective capabilities and future-oriented insights of the oracle teacher.